 normal quantile plot of residuals

-Comment briefly on your plots, and how they support the regression being basically satisfactory (or not, if you think it’s not).
+Comment briefly on your plots, and how they support the regression being basically satisfactory.
 You may assume that all the data values were correctly recorded.